PRACTICE DIRECTION 3A – FAMILY MEDIATION INFORMATION AND ASSESSMENT MEETINGS (MIAMS)

 34.

-If the mediator contacts the prospective respondent and determines that he or she is unwilling to attend a MIAM, a prospective applicant should ask the mediator to confirm this as a ground for MIAM exemption in the relevant section of the application form, which should then be returned signed to the applicant.
+If the mediator contacts the prospective respondent and determines that he or she is unwilling to attend a MIAM, a prospective applicant should still attend a MIAM.

 35.

-Where a MIAM exemption requires that certain evidence is available, the evidence does not need to be provided with the application form.
-Applicants should instead bring any such evidence to the first hearing because the court will inquire into such evidence in order to determine whether the MIAM exemption was validly claimed.
+Where a MIAM exemption requires that certain evidence is available, the evidence must be provided with the application form (but that evidence does not need to be served on other parties).
+The court may inquire into such evidence in order to determine whether the MIAM exemption was validly claimed or whether a validly claimed MIAM exemption is no longer applicable.

 36.

-The court may if appropriate adjourn proceedings where such evidence is not available or may give directions about how and when such evidence is to be filed with the court.
+The court may if appropriate adjourn proceedings where evidence relating to a MIAM exemption is not available or may give directions about how and when such evidence is to be filed with the court.

 37.

-If the court determines that the MIAM exemption was not validly claimed, the court may direct the applicant, or the parties, to attend a MIAM and may adjourn proceedings pending MIAM attendance.
+If the court determines that the MIAM exemption was not validly claimed, or was validly claimed but is no longer applicable, the court may direct the applicant, or the parties, to attend a MIAM and may adjourn proceedings pending MIAM attendance.

 38.